microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-deviceconfig-carttoclassassociation-create.md

 ---
 title: "Create cartToClassAssociation"
 description: "Create a new cartToClassAssociation object."
+author: "tfitzmac"
 localization_priority: Normal
-author: "tfitzmac"
 ms.prod: "Intune"
 ---

 # Create cartToClassAssociation

-> **Important:** APIs under the /beta version in Microsoft Graph are subject to change.
-Use of these APIs in production applications is not supported.
+> **Important:** Microsoft Graph APIs under the /beta version are subject to change; production use is not supported.

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.